Rochan-A/oWatcher/README.md

 And much more!
 Try ow@help to get a full list of available commands

 # ToDo:
- - General account stats for competitive
+ - General account stats for competitive - Done
- - Hero stats for competitive
+ - Hero stats for competitive - Done
  - Hero specific stats

 # Installation